-If you know your skills, experience and your strengths well, there is absolutely no reason why you should be copying someone else’s resume or using sample resumes over the internet.
+If you know your skills, experience, and your strengths well, there is absolutely no reason why you should be copying someone else’s resume or using sample resumes over the internet.
 Using a specimen resume to get an idea about how to portray your case strongly is one thing but ripping off complete paragraphs from some unknown resume is a bad choice.
-Moreover, since hiring managers go through thousands of resume every month, that clichéd summary and heading will get noticed immediately and obviously your resume will land in the ‘Rejected’ pile.
+Moreover, since hiring managers browse through thousands of resume every month, that clichéd summary and heading will get noticed immediately and obviously, your resume will land in the ‘Rejected’ pile.

 My biggest suggestion – Make your own resume.
-It might take some more time and appear to be an arduous task but at the end you will discover many different ways to portray your expertise and achievements.
+It might take some more time and appear to be an arduous task but in the end, you will discover many different ways to portray your expertise and achievements.
 Also, it will elevate your self-confidence as each and every word in your resume is true and you have a supporting experience to describe that.

 2. Don’t forget to include a Career Synopsis or Objective